waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses (Ranked by Plausibility):**
-    - The Hiker at 1F (6,7) has lost an item.
-Using the Itemfinder near him will reveal a hidden item which, when returned, will make him move.
     - The Hiker at 1F (6,7) will move if approached with an entire party of Pokémon afflicted with the 'Poison' status condition.
     - The Rocket Grunt will be satisfied if a Pokémon uses 'Ancient Power' in battle against him.
     - The Rocket Grunt will move if a Geodude uses Self-Destruct in battle against him.